zuugle-services/wp-diana-widget/README.txt

 1.  **Add the Block:**
 	* Open a page or post in the WordPress block editor.
 	* Click the `+` icon to add a new block.
-	* Search for \"Diana Activity Widget\" and select it.
+	* Search for \"Diana GreenConnect Widget\" and select it.
 2.  **Configure the Block:**
 	* With the block selected, use the Inspector Controls (sidebar on the right) to set the specific details for the activity you want users to plan travel to.
 This includes activity name, location, times, duration, etc.
 3.  **Save and View:** Save your page/post.
-The Diana Widget will appear on the frontend, configured with the details you provided.
+The Diana GreenConnect Block will appear on the frontend, configured with the details you provided.
 For any existing blocks from older versions, be sure to \"Update\" the page to generate the stable ID needed for caching.

 ## Programmatic Usage

-You can also render the Diana Activity Widget block programmatically within your PHP code (e.g., in your theme\'s `functions.php`, a custom plugin, or a template file) using WordPress\'s `do_blocks()` function.
+You can also render the Diana GreenConnect Widget block programmatically within your PHP code (e.g., in your theme\'s `functions.php`, a custom plugin, or a template file) using WordPress\'s `do_blocks()` function.
 This is useful if you need to embed the widget in locations not directly editable with the block editor.

 There\'s a helper function `get_diana_widget_html()` integrated in the plugin that you can use to generate the HTML for the widget.
-This function takes an array of attributes and returns the HTML for the Diana Widget block.
+This function takes an array of attributes and returns the HTML for the Diana GreenConnect block.

 **Example of how to use this function:**